balasrinivas41/Linux-Device-Drivers/Notes/chap3_char_drivers.md

 - **};**
 This declaration uses the standard C tagged structure initialization syntax.
 5. As you read through the list of file_operations methods, you will note that a number of parameters include the string \__user.
 This annotation is a form of documentation, noting that a pointer is a user-space address that cannot be directly dereferenced.
 For normal compilation, \__user has no effect, but it can be used by external checking software to find misuse of user-space addresses

+### The file Structure
+1. The file structure represents an open file.
+(It is not specific to device drivers; every open file in the system has an associated struct file in kernel space.)
+It is created by the kernel on open and is passed to any function that operates on the file, until the last close.
+After all instances of the file are closed, the kernel releases the data structure.